pingxiang-chen/bpf-f2fs-zonetrace/README.md

 4. Mount the ZNS device with the F2FS filesystem and run the tracer & viewer

-    > ⚠️ WARNING: This script will format the ZNS device `/dev/nvme0n1` with the F2FS filesystem.
+    > ⚠️ WARNING: The script `./scripts/mount_f2fs` will format the ZNS device `/dev/nvme0n1` with the F2FS filesystem.
 Please make sure that you have backed up the data on the ZNS device.

     ```bash
         cd $HOME/bpf-f2fs-zonetrace